 'Dissenting Judgments': paper given to the Trinidad and Tobago Legal Network Conference, Port of Spain, Trinidad, 2015 (later published in the New Law Journal).

 'The law relating to human trafficking': talk at the 19th Commonwealth Law Conference, in Glasgow, United Kingdom, 2015.

-A talk on international arbitration in the energy sector at the International Arbitration Institute of the University of Miami, 2014.
+'International arbitration in the energy sector': talk at the International Arbitration Institute of the University of Miami, 2014.

 'Precedent in international investment arbitration': paper given to the 18th Commonwealth Law Conference in Cape Town, South Africa, 2013.

 Co-author of 'The Energy Charter Treaty' in International Investment Law, The Sources of Rights and Obligations (Martinus Nijhoff, 2012) ) ('...a seminal work...' containing ' a reasoned and analytical study ...that enables the reader to grasp the essence of the ECT without losing track of both its values and limits': Transnational Dispute Management).

 He has also written for the New Law Journal, the Modern Law Review and the Cambridge Law Journal.